-A Payer-Provider Pilot of a Financial Model for PC Delivery
+A Payer-Provider Pilot of a Financial Model for Palliative Care Delivery

 Topic: Impact of Program Financing

 Providing comprehensive multidisciplinary community-based palliative care (PC) delivery is challenging from a provider perspective using fee-for-service reimbursement.
 As part of a California Health Care Foundation (CHCF) payer-provider partnership grant, UCLA Health and Anthem piloted a contract modeled after the Oncology Care Model (OCM) for advanced cancer patients beginning in January 2015 to support NP-based PC embedded within oncology clinics.
 PC in this pilot clinical model was provided to appropriate patients with advanced cancer in the clinics of 5 oncologists.
 Patients who had Anthem PPO insurance and were “fully insured” qualified for payment under the pilot contract.
 Other Anthem PPO patients, e.g., those for which Anthem provided Administrative Services Only (ASO) for employer-based insurance, did not qualify for payment under the contract.
 We evaluated the number of Anthem PPO patients with advanced cancer who received PC under the pilot clinical model and the percentage of those patients who qualified for additional payment under the pilot financial model.
 We also compared key process and outcome measures for Anthem PPO patients with advanced cancer who received care through the palliative program compared to Anthem PPO patients with advanced cancer who did not.